 The Authority owns "Uppacott", a Grade 1(star) listed, Devon Longhouse.
 This property was acquired principally because of its historical and cultural value and provides an opportunity for the public to increase their knowledge, understanding and appreciation of Dartmoor's cultural heritage.
-The acquisition was part funded by the Heritage Lottery Fund (HLF) and up until 1 April 2010 it was classified in the Balance Sheet as a Community Asset and was carried at historic cost (£316,097).
+The acquisition was part funded by the Heritage Lottery Fund (HLF).
+Part of the property dates back to the 14th Century, and it is therefore deemed to have an indeterminate life: hence the Authority does not consider it appropriate to charge depreciation.